-The curriculum is required to serve a range of stakeholder within the context of the College's specialist Land-based status; the needs of the communities we serve, Local Skills improvement Plan priorities in both Hull and East Yorkshire and in Greater Lincolnshire to reflect the skills priorities of the counties we serve, which requires consideration at both campuses, against the policy landscape emerging from the Skills and Post-16 Education Act 2022.
+The curriculum is required to serve a range of stakeholder within the context of the College's specialist Land-based status; the needs of the communities we serve, Local Skills improvement Plan priorities in both Hull and East Yorkshire and in Greater Lincolnshire to reflect the skills priorities of the counties we serve.

-The College's strategic position is to offer curriculum relevant to its mission and vision, informed by policy changes including Technical Occupational Qualifications, Level 2 and below qualification reform, the Learner Loan Entitlement and the opportunities and challenges this will present in terms of Higher Education delivery.
-We will continue to work with other key local providers to collectively review and prioritise our offer to ensure we meet the regions needs and serve our local communities.
+The College will offer curriculum relevant to its mission and vision, informed by policy changes including Technical Occupational Qualifications, Level 2 and below qualification reform, the Learner Loan Entitlement and the opportunities and challenges this will present in terms of Higher Education delivery.We will continue to work with other key local providers to collectively review and prioritise our offer to ensure we meet the regions needs and serve our local communities.

-Work has been carried out across 2022/23 and 2023/24 to inform ongoing developments to curriculum, to keep pace with employer needs and changes to education policy.
 A continuous cycle of qualification review between the College and its employers and other key stakeholders has resulted in a number of changes to qualifications offered by the College for 2024/25 ensuring defined pathways into jobs and higher education.

-When planning for the curriculum offer in 2024/25, a key consideration has been on recruitment of 16-18 students studying in Subject Sector Area 3 (SSA3), ie: in Land-based subjects.
-This was identified as a focus for growth by the Corporation and Executive team at the 'Strategic Sprint' in November 2023 and identified as an emerging skills priority for the York & North Yorkshire LSIP.
+When planning for the curriculum offer in 2025/26, a key consideration has been on recruitment of 16-18 students studying in Subject Sector Area 3 (SSA3), i.e. in Land-based subjects.

-Devolution in both areas is planned for 2026, which will also impact on the qualifications funded for adults in line with the skills priorities of the Mayoral Combined Authority in Hull and East Yorkshire and the Mayoral Combine County Authority in Greater Lincolnshire.
-The College will continue to engage with Future Humber and Lincolnshire County Council to influence the development and funding of skills delivery for each area, whilst reviewing the curriculum offer to meet the needs of local communities.
+Mayoral Combined Authorities will be in place in both Hull and East Yorkshire and Greater Lincolnshire in May 2026, with related devolution of Adult Skills Funding from 2026.
+The College will continue to engage with both mayoral authorities to influence the development and funding of skills delivery for each area, whilst reviewing the curriculum offer to meet the needs of local communities.

-The College was inspected in May 2023 where the inspection outcome demonstrated strong contributions to meeting skills needs.
 The College will continue to engage with a wide range of employers within the local regions through a variety of methods to ensure the curriculum design and offer remains fit for purpose whilst utilising the College's specialist resources.
+The College has in place Skills and Employer Advisory Groups that meet termly at both Bishop Burton and Riseholme.
+The groups share intelligence and input on a wide variety of themes, including AI and digital skills, to allow the college to develop its curriculum and enrichment offer.

-The oversight of the curriculum design and development is the delegated responsibility of the Corporation's Curriculum and Quality Enhancement Committee (the Committee).
+The oversight of the curriculum design and development is the delegated responsibility of the Corporation's Curriculum and Quality Enhancement Committee.
 The Committee continues to develop its approach to oversight through presentations, challenge and discussion with key operational leads and informed discussion with stakeholders.
-The Committee also receives a Curriculum Offer and Review Report which, in response to the introduction of the Skills and Post-16 Education Act 2022, sets out the operational activities informing the 2024/25 curriculum design.
 The work of the Committee is, in turn, overseen and supported by upward reporting to the Corporation as a whole (including as part Strategic Sprint and Training Days) to ensure it continues to provide a strong contribution to skills needs.